cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

 DigitalOcean
 ^^^^^^^^^^^^

-DigitalOcean requires a client ID, API key and ssh key.
-For the ssh key, you will also need to enter an ssh key name.
+DigitalOcean requires a client ID, API key and SSH key.
+For the SSH key, you will also need to enter an SSH key name.
-Note: ssh key name is the name under which you uploaded your key in the DigitalOcean portal.
+Note: SSH key name is the name under which you uploaded your key in the DigitalOcean portal.

 Enter values for all those fields.
 If applicable, change the region from the default (currently nyc2).